pengdonglin137/cs630-qemu-lab/README.md

 # CS630 on Qemu(a virtual machine) in Ubuntu

-- Author: Wu Zhangjin/falcon <wuzhangjin@gmail.com>
+- Author: Wu Zhangjin/Falcon <wuzhangjin@gmail.com> of [TinyLab.org](http://tinylab.org)
 - Update: 2008-09-16, 2014/03/16

 ## Prepare

-If you want to do the following exercise, PLEASE install qemu and some other relative tools in Ubuntu/Linux system.
+If want to do the following exercises, PLEASE install [Qemu](http://wiki.qemu.org/Main_Page) and some other related tools in Ubuntu/Linux system.

 ```
 $ sudo apt-get install qemu
 ```

-If want to do the exercise of CS630 in ubuntu with qemu, you need to execute the following command to mirror the resources in the course site to res/:
+If want to do the exercises of [CS630](http://www.cs.usfca.edu/~cruse/cs630f06/) on Qemu in Ubuntu, you need to execute the following command to mirror the resources in the course site to res/:

 ```
 $ make update